Songtech-0912/songtech-0912.github.io/content/effective-field-theory-gravity-1.md

 I will now make the claim that by starting with only three primary assumptions, which can all be derived from observation, we can reconstruct the theory of Newtonian gravity from scratch.
 These assumptions are:

 1. Gravity is characterized by the gravitational constant $G$, which controls the strength of gravitational interactions.
-2. The strength of the gravitational force decreases with distance.
+2. The gravitational force is _attractive_ and its strength decreases rapidly with distance.
 In mathematical terms, this means that the gravitational potential $\Phi$ must be constructed from terms proportional to $r^{-n}$, where $n$ is a positive nonzero integer.
-This should be trivial, since if gravity was constant or increased with distance, orbiting bodies would spontaneously accelerate away from each other, which of course doesn't happen.
+This should be trivial, since if gravity was constant or increased with distance, orbiting bodies would spontaneously accelerate towards each other and (eventually) smash into each other, which of course doesn't happen.
 3. The effects of gravity are only apparent for massive astronomical bodies like planets and stars, meaning that $G$ must be very small in magnitude.
 We know from experiments that $G \sim 10^{-11}$, but this is actually not necessary to know; the only requirement for this assumption is that $G \ll 1$.

 > **Note:** Assumption (1) can be justified by noting that all the fundamental interactions of nature have characteristic constants (the fine-structure constant $\alpha$ for electromagnetism, the strong coupling constant $g_s$ for the strong force, and so forth).
+Assumption (2) is a modified form of [Bertrand's theorem](https://en.wikipedia.org/wiki/Bertrand's_theorem), but with a harmonic potential ruled out by the fact that the gravitational force is too weak to vary linearly with distance (as a harmonic potential would lead to).
 Also, we do assume Newton's second law (and other basic physics) applies to gravity, which technically counts as a fourth (implicit) assumption.

 With these assumptions, we can already write down the general form of the gravitational potential as a series expansion involving $G$: